twister2016/twister/README.md

 ```

-Run `twifconfig`  to apply the changes.
+Run `twifconfig -s`  to apply the changes.
 ```
-sudo twiconfig
+sudo twiconfig -s
 ```
-This script will apply the configurations defined in `/etc/twister/twister.conf` and generate a json file `/etc/twister/twister_api.json` which will be used by Twister API.
+This script will apply the configurations defined in `/etc/twister/twister.conf` and `/etc/twister/config.json` files.

 ### Steps After Reboot
 If the machine is rebooted after setting up Twister, do following steps to start Twister.
 - Validate configurations in `/etc/twister/twister.conf` and `/etc/twister/config.json` files.
 - Make sure that interfaces listed as `whitelist` in `/etc/twister/twister.conf` are do not have any IP address assigned by Linux.
-- Run `twister-config` to apply the changes
+- Run `twifconfif` to apply the changes
 ```
-sudo twister-config
+sudo twifconfig -s
 ```

 ## Applications: